Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 After the jury’s decision, the San Diego County Sheriff’s Department re-opened the investigation but once again determined in December of 2018 that Zahau had taken her own life.

-To learn more about the case, tune into “Death at the Mansion: The Case of Rebecca Zahau” premiering on Saturday, June 1 at 6 p.m.
-ET/PT.
+To learn more about the case, stream “Death at the Mansion: The Case of Rebecca Zahau" on Oxygen.